Ladder-AI/ladder-ai/README.md

 ### Others

+- [ ] General Configurations for all Constants and Hyper Parameters
 - [ ] implement different interfaced for different models to be used (HF, Ollama,..)
 - [ ] LLMS Benchmarking
 - [ ] Metrics and other evaluation methods
+- [ ] implement more usecases if required for diverse benchmarking